Dear Senior Employment Recruiter:

 *Documented history of decision-making based on fear of abandonment and loss

-If as a child you stood beside a parent’s bedside wondering how to say goodbye forever, or if you learned to dissociate when your classmates tormented you—calling names, pitching hard candy in your direction, passing notes you refused to read—you may already have the perfect combination of trauma-management and self-preservation skills we require.
+If as a child you stood at a parent’s bedside wondering how to say goodbye forever, or if you learned to dissociate when your classmates tormented you—calling names, pitching hard candy in your direction, passing notes you refused to read—you may already have the perfect combination of trauma-management and self-preservation skills we require.

 If you met a man who was cute (and liked you) but who was wrong for you, married him anyway, then placed your well-being squarely in his hands because they felt like home, you may be just the person we’re looking for.